dictionaria/pydictionaria/tutorials/processing-sfm.md

         "gloss_ref": "z5"
     }

-### …specify the order, in which the fields are displayed in the web app
+### …specify the order, in which the fields are displayed in the web app?

 Situation:  When the Dictionaria web app displays entries with custom fields, the fields are shown in alphabetical order by default.
 This might not be